 - Manage, track, and consolidate data with easy document management

 Our Work OS lets project leaders quickly share information, leading to faster project closures.
 It also helps leaders gain a better understanding of performance and which areas need to improve for future projects.

-To successfully close a project, team members must consistently share information and push work down the planned project path. monday.com’s project management templates let companies organize KPIs in colorful, easy-to-read charts and graphs.
+To successfully close a project, team members must consistently share information and push work down the planned project path. monday.com Work OS has several project management templates let companies organize KPIs in colorful, easy-to-read charts and graphs.
 This data can be sent to different teams with the click of a button, leading to greater focus and collaboration.

 Our customizable boards and templates reduce the likelihood of forgetting essential duties.By organizing essential project tasks in simple list formats, teams can track requirements and ensure nothing slips under the radar.

-You can also use Gantt views to plan out an entire project step-by-step, or rely on workflow automation to move tasks from one person to another seamlessly.
+You can use Gantt views to plan out an entire project step-by-step or rely on workflow automation to move tasks from one person to another seamlessly.
 Building a workflow lets everyone on your team know what needs to be completed in what order, and it allows you to easily move tasks from one team member to another if someone is away or unable to complete a task within the specified time frame.